MaskedFezz/tpSpringBoot/README.md

 # School Management System with Spring Boot

 This project is a School Management System built with Spring Boot, Maven, Hibernate, JPA, and SQL database.
 It provides essential functionality to create, read, update, and delete (CRUD) students, roles, and filieres.
-The project also includes Swagger for easy testing and interaction with the API.
+The project also includes Swagger and Postman for easy testing and interaction with the API.

 ## Technologies Used
 - Spring Boot